 ~ Episcopal Church Foundation Vestry Resource Guide (Forward Movement, 2016)

-The Student Vestry is a council of undergraduate and graduate students at Princeton University, Westminster Choir College, and Princeton Theological Seminary tasked with providing lay leadership for the vision, mission, and ministry of The Episcopal Church at Princeton.
+The Student Leadership Team is a council of undergraduate and graduate students at Princeton University, Westminster Choir College, and Princeton Theological Seminary tasked with providing lay leadership for the vision, mission, and ministry of The Episcopal Church at Princeton.

 In addition to gaining practical leadership skills directly transferable to the parishes students will join upon graduation, the Student Vestry infuses a collaborative approach to every aspect of ministry at ECP––with lay student leaders working together with their chaplain to discern what God is calling us to on campus and articulate a hopeful vision for our share in the Jesus Movement.

 Undergraduate Leadership Team

 Will is a junior at Princeton University studying history.
 A native of Rome, Georgia, he is involved in political organizations on campus, works watching the University Chapel, and is a member of Cottage.
 In his spare time, he enjoys watching college football (GO DAWGS) and listening to the Marshall Tucker Band.
 Contact him at wwc [at] princeton.edu.

 Marina Carlucci PU’21

 Marina is a sophomore at Princeton University pursuing an AB degree, currently undecided about what she'll be concentrating in.
 Originally from McLean, Virginia, Marina is a part of the club field hockey team and the Big Sibs club.
 In her free time she works as a tutor and enjoys reading, listening and dancing to music, and working out.
 Marina can be reached at marinarc [at] princeton.edu.